JeongSeoJin/JeongSeoJin.github.io/_posts/2025-12-23-qdd-actuator.md

 Similarly, **Planetary Gearboxes**, though common, exhibit inherent backlash.
 It works well with aluminum gears, but becomes significantly fragile when 3D printed.
 In a 3D-printed planetary system, the stress concentrates on individual small gear teeth, making them prone to catastrophic failure under sudden external forces.

 To ensure robustness, I selected a **Cycloidal Reducer** architecture.
 According to Sensinger's research, this mechanism distributes the load across multiple lobes simultaneously.
-This load-sharing capability provides significantly higher Shock Resistance compared to involute gears or fragile harmonic drives, making it the ideal candidate for a fully 3D-printed transmission [[3]](#8-references).
+This load-sharing capability provides significantly higher Shock Resistance compared to involute gears or fragile harmonic drives, making it the ideal candidate for a fully 3D-printed transmission [[6]](#8-references).

-Furthermore, I optimized the internal mechanism for efficiency.
+( -- confirmation needed -- )Furthermore, I optimized the internal mechanism for efficiency.
 While the outer profile uses a solid design for structural strength, the internal output mechanism operates based on Rolling Contact.
 By utilizing rolling pins for the output shaft transmission, I successfully minimized internal friction where structural fragility is less of a concern.
 This strategic design choice preserves the Back-drivability required for the QDD system while maintaining the robustness of the outer shell.

 ---